(Last updated on February 22nd, 2022)

 Suppose you know you will be uploading a series of pictures to a website gallery, such as the NextGen Gallery in WordPress.
 In that case, there are plugins to streamline the upload process, so you’re not darting between the application and browser.

+Winner: Lightroom.
 There are just so many options within Lightroom to speed up the overall workflow that it’s the winner in this race by a mile.
 Being able to switch between desktop and mobile environments without much retooling is going to be of great benefit for professional photographers.
 Even beginners will find Lightroom ideal, no matter their usage of the app.

 By comparison, Snapseed is severely limited in its outputs.
 Reading only RAW and JPG files, the only format you can output is JPG.